 With this recipe, you get 6 big healthy oatmeal pancakes.
 Maybe 6 pancakes doesn't sound like enough to you.
 With thin fluffy pancakes, I tend to eat a stack of pancakes.
 But with these healthy Vegan Oatmeal Pancakes, I only eat one.
 Enjoy!

-- 3/4 cup oats (I like old fashioned (rolled) oats, but instant (quick cook) oats also work well
+- ¾ cup old fashioned rolled oats - instant quick cook oats also work well

 - 3 tablespoons sunflower oil (or any other neutral oil), plus extra for cooking

 - ½ cup all-purpose flour

 - 1 ¼ cup fresh or frozen blueberries

 - Heat a griddle or large skillet (preferably cast iron - see notes) on medium-low to medium heat.
 Using a paper towel, rub on a bit of oil.
 Each pancake takes about 7-8 minutes total to cook, so if you can only fit one pancake on your griddle, use 2 pans at once to reduce the total cooking time.

 - In a medium bowl, mix together the oats and 1 cup (240 milliliters) oat milk.
 Microwave on high for 1 minute 30 seconds.
 Remove from microwave and give the oatmeal a stir.
 Mix in the sunflower oil.
 Set aside and allow to cool for a few minutes.

 - In a separate large bowl, mix together the flour, baking powder, baking soda, sugar and salt.
 Make a well in it and mix in the oatmeal with a fork.